 In addition to the structures destroyed at Oak Flat, the backfire wiped out private timber holdings along the way and thousands of acres of national forest.
 Emphasis added.

-Sorry, but the edition with the Sorensen’s full account of their harrowing experience during the Florence fire is no longer available on the Forest Service Employees for Environmental Ethic’s website.
-Well try to make it available in another way.
+Apologies, but the edition of Forest Magazine with the Sorensen’s full account of their harrowing experience during the Florence fire is no longer available on the Forest Service Employees for Environmental Ethic’s website.
+We’ll try to make it available in another way.

 Passionate about the Kalmiopsis | Seeing the real beauty

 George Sexton, conservation director at KS Wild and a friend of the Kalmiopsis, hasn’t been put off by the post-fire landscape, He’s spent many days in the Kalmiopsis backcountry over the last decade.
 On the approaching 10th anniversary of the lightning storm that initiated the five fires that became the Biscuit fire, he’s calling for a better understanding of what happened in back in 2002.
 He writes in the May 6, 2012 Medford Mail Tribune:

 It’s been nearly 10 years since the July 2002 lightning storm that sparked the 500,000 acre Biscuit fire.
 For many of us in Southern Oregon, the Biscuit fire was a defining event — beloved forests were drastically altered, the politics of logging and wildlands protection were turned on their heads and the realities of living in a fire-evolved landscape came home to roost.